calyxir/calyx/docs/running-calyx/fud2/low-level-rhai.md

 We'll walk through how to write a script that adds support for using the `calyx` compiler.

-Like in High Level Rhai, we need to define some states:
+Like in [High Level Rhai][high-level-rhai], we need to define some states:

+[high-level-rhai]: ./high-level-rhai.md

 ```rust,ignore
 export const calyx_state = state("calyx", ["futil"]);